Site Design Toolkit

 stormwater flows and pollutant loads in order to protect or restore our regional water resources.
 Although these techniques

 are most effective in terms of pollution and cost if implemented at the site planning and design stage, they are also effective

 at any stage of the construction or home improvement process repair.

-There is also a State of Minnesota Stormwater Manual (November, 2005) that has received national attention and provides a wealth of valuable information.
+There is also a State of Minnesota Stormwater Manual (2014) that provides a wealth of valuable information.
 Particular attention